JRussell118/Shape-Generator/README.md

 ###### This project was assigned while attending University of Maryland Global Campus (UMGC)
 ---

-><h1>Building Secure Python Applications</h1>
+><h1>Object-Oriented and Concurrent Programming</h1>
-><h2>CMIS 300</h2>
+><h2>CMCS 335</h2>
-><p>A hands-on study of best practices and strategies for building secure Python desktop and web applications.
-The objective is to design and build Python applications that are resistant to common security threats.
-Topics include syntax, data structures, style guides, data munging, web application frameworks, and the use of secure coding tools and processes to guard against application vulnerabilities.</p>
+><p>A study of object-oriented and concurrent programming using features of Java.
+The goal is to design, implement, test, debug, and document complex robust programs in an object-oriented language.
+Concepts of object-oriented programming (such as composition, classification, and polymorphism) are explored.
+Topics include the principles of concurrent programming (such as task synchronization, race conditions, deadlock, threads, and event-driven graphic user interface programs).
+Programming projects are implemented in Java.</p>